rickbarrette/redmine_qbo/README.md

 ## Usage

-  To enable automatic `Time Activity` entries for an Issue , you need only to assign a `Customer` to an Issue via drop downs in the issue creation/update form.
+  To enable automatic Time Activity entries for an Issue , you need only to assign a Customer to an Issue via drop downs in the issue creation/update form.

 Note: After the inital synchronization, this plugin will recieve push notifications via Intuit's webhook service.

 ## TODO
   * Customer link option to allow for temporary sharing of an issue
   * Add Setting for Sandbox Mode
-  * Refactor Models prefixed with Qbo...
   * Seperate Vehicles into a seperate plugin (I use redmine for my automotive shop management 😉)
   * Make HTML Pretty (It's ugly right now but it works)
   * Intergrate Customer Search into Redmine Search